yu68/RNA-Hi-C/doc/source/Analysis_pipeline.rst

   HWI-ST1001:238:H0NYEADXX:1:1101:10221:1918      L1:2;L2:1  19,41;42,67;68,97       None    L2;L1;L1
   HWI-ST1001:238:H0NYEADXX:1:1101:4620:2609       L1:2 28,46;47,79     Paired  L1;L1

 In the **first** fragment, there are three regions can be aligned to linkers, 2 for L1 and 1 for L2, the order is L2, L1, L1.
-And they are aligned in region [19,41], [42,67], [68,97] of the fragment. ``None`` means this fragment is either 'LinkerOnly' or 'IndexOnly' (in this case it is 'LinkerOnly').
+And they are aligned in region [19,41], [42,67], [68,97] of the fragment.
+"None" means this fragment is either 'LinkerOnly' or 'IndexOnly' (in this case it is 'LinkerOnly').
 This fragment won't be written to any of the output fasta files.

 In the **second** fragment, two regions can be aligned to linkers, and they are both aligned to L1.
-The two regions are in [28,46], [47,79] of the fragment. the fragmen is "Paired" because on both two sides flanking the linker aligned regions, the length is larger than 15nt.
+The two regions are in [28,46], [47,79] of the fragment. the fragment is "Paired" because on both two sides flanking the linker aligned regions, the length is larger than 15nt.
 The left part will be writen in ``Paired1_fragment_ACCT.fasta`` and the right part in ``Paired2_fragment_ACCT.fasta``

 .. _step5: